gitops-ci-cd/.github/profile/README.md

     - Once the PR is approved and merged to main, a GitHub Action builds a production-ready image, tags/releases the repo, and triggers a [deployment](https://docs.github.com/en/rest/deployments/deployments) workflow targeting production.
     - The release serves as an artifact of the build, versioned and traceable for production use.

+This flowchart provides some insight into the "pipeline" of events that trigger CI and CD.
+The numbers represent the order that deployments happen.

 ```mermaid
 flowchart TD